 - Test all audio-video equipment thoroughly.

-- Assemble a trade show survival kit that includes: Marketing collateral, necessary stationary, first aid box, necessary tools and important contact numbers.
+- Assemble a trade show survival kit that includes: Marketing collateral, necessary stationery, first aid box, necessary tools and important contact numbers.